mlezcano1985/file-download/README.md

-# file-download-browser
+# file-save-browser

 An easy way to download a file from the web browser

 # Install
-`npm install file-download-browser`
+`npm install file-save-browser`

 # How to use?